javalent/obsidian-leaflet/README.md

 # Obsidian Leaflet

 > **Plugin Status**: Maintenance Mode.
-New Feature Requests will not be implemented at this time.
+Feature Requests will not be implemented at this time.

 ---